SamujV/Lab4-Terraform/README.md

 }

 ```

-8. **Linux Virtual Machine:**
+8. **Linux Virtual Machine:** :computer:

-The Linux virtual machine is a cloud-based Linux-based computer that can be customized and deployed.In this case we define the software version, machine name, user and password among others.
+The Linux virtual machine is a cloud-based Linux-based computer that can be customized and deployed.
+In this case, we define the software version, machine name, user, and password among others.
 ```
 resource "azurerm_linux_virtual_machine" "linuxmach" {
   name                = var.linuxm